aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/features-missing/miscellaneous-examples-of-aspose-cells/printing-workbooks-using-aspose-cells/_index.md

 ---

 ## **Aspose.Cells - Printing Workbooks**
-After you finish creating your spreadsheet, you will probably want to print a hard copy of the sheet for your need.
+After you finish creating your spreadsheet, you will probably want to print a hard copy of the sheet for your needs.
 When you are printing, MS Excel assumes you want to print the entire worksheet area unless you specify your selection.

 Printing Worksheet